- "Could not establish connection to terminal server: 127.0.0.1:7788" ? I have that problem in my JFXExample.java.

 - You can stay in the

-coordinatemethod as long as you need of course, Normally lifecycle of the coordination is short, and you return from
+Coordinatemethod as long as you need.
+Normally lifecycle of the coordination is short, and you return from

-coordinateas soon as possible.
-JFX framework will execute
+Coordinateas soon as possible.
+NJ4X framework will execute

 - Is an MT4 Client Terminal required?

-- Yes, it is.
-But you do not need to install it.
-MT4 client terminal is included into the JFX api distribution and JFX Terminal Server is installing and starting MT4 client terminals in background.
+- Yes, it is, you do not need to install it though.
+MT4 client terminal is included into the NJ4X api distribution and NJ4X Terminal Server installs and runs MT4 client terminals in background.

 - What is the purpose of the Strategy.coordinate() method?
-When is it called by the JFX framework?
+When is it called by the NJ4X framework?

 Initially it was an analog of the "start" method of MT4 Terminal's Expert Advisor - so it was called when new tick arrives.